 When we booked Discovery Cove, I knew that the Shark Swim Experience was a MUST.
 Which made it incredibly hard to find a date to book Discovery Cove.

 The reason behind so few Shark Swims?
-It’s because Discovery Cove is still acclimating the sharks to the Shark Swims.
-And they’re taking it carefully slow.
+It’s because Discovery Cove doesn’t want to overwhelm the sharks with too many people in their habitat.

-Also, the shark area is really small.
+The shark area is really small.
 Trying to get too many people in there wouldn’t work.
 And there are 20 sharks who call this place home!

 What You Can Do in the Shark Swim Experience

 During our Shark Swim Experience, we had two separate encounters:

 - Sitting down in a shallow part of the pool and petting a shark